Hutrison/SelfAssessment/Skills/JavaScript.md

   - Bitwise operators: 🖐️ used
   - Ternary operator: 🖐️ used
   - `void`: 🖐️ used
-  - `yield`: 👂 heard
+  - `yield`: 🖐️ used
   - `await`: 🖐️ used
   - Template literal
   - Strict mode: 🖐️ used
-  - Hoisting
+  - Hoisting: 🖐️ used
   - `delete`: 🎓 known
   - `in`: 🖐️ used
   - `super`: 🖐️ used
   - `eval`: 🖐️ used
   - `static`: 🖐️ used
   - `Number.parseInt`: 🖐️ used
-  - `Number.parseFloat`
+  - `Number.parseFloat`: 🖐️ used
   - Property descriptors: 🖐️ used
-  - Sealing properties
+  - Sealing properties: 👂 heard
   - Freezing properties: 🖐️ used
   - Computed properties: 🖐️ used
   - Instance class fields: 🖐️ used